gicentre/litvis/documents/tutorials/elmIntroduction2.md

 The first line of each of these function declarations is a type annotation with the name of the function to the left of the colon and the type of value returned by the function on the right.

-You can think of these as equivalent to variable declarations in other languages, except that in Elm all values are _immutable_ – once `magicLetter` has been assigned the value `'g'` it cannot be assigned any other value within the lifetime of the program.
+Unlike 'variables', in Elm all values are _immutable_ – once `magicLetter` has been assigned the value `'g'` it cannot be assigned any other value within the lifetime of the program.

 You may be wondering how we can write useful programs if all assignments are immutable.
 The answer is that we can also provide _parameters_ to functions that allow the returned values to be customised depending on the parameter values.